Robert Leighton (author): Example of illustrations from an adventure story by Leighton

 While still set in a historical tale, The Golden Galleon was more of an adventure story than a history lesson.
 It was illustrated by William Rainey.

 Shorter works

 Leighton published both short stories and serials in publications such as Cheer, Boys, Cheer, Boys Realm, Boys Herald, Comic Cuts, Chums, and Scout.

 Death

 Leighton died age 75 in Bishop's Stortford, Hertfordshire on 11 May 1934.
-He was survived by his widow, daughter and a son.
-His estate was valued at only £286.
+His estate was valued at £286.